imec-smit-vub-mep-rec/conversational-recommender-system-rag/README.md

 2. Reference the file in `app/init/route.ts`
 3. Visit https://localhost:3000/init once to load in the data

-### Optional: Edit user history
+### Optional: Edit user preferences

-Visit https://localhost:3000/history page and add some user interactions as an array.
+Visit https://localhost:3000/preferences page and add some user interactions as an array.

 ## Run